nipy/nipy/doc/users/coordinate_map.rst

   myimg = load_image(infile)
   coordmap = myimg.coordmap

-The coordinate map contains information defining the Coordinate System of the image
+The Coordinate Map contains information defining the input and output Coordinate Systems of the image, and the mapping between the two Coordinate systems.

 For more on Coordinate Systems, Coordinates and thier properties :mod:`neuroimaging.core.reference.coordinate_system`